kirenz/codelabs/markdown/tfx-pipeline-taxi/tfx-pipeline-taxi.md

 - Linux: ``/home/username/...``

 <aside class="negative">
-Note that I used macOS to create this tutorial and therfore my code examples follow the path logic of macOS.
+Note that I used macOS to create this tutorial and therefore my code examples follow the path logic of macOS.
 </aside>

 <!-- ------------------------ -->